6 clever ways to reuse silica gel packets

-If you’ve bought shoes, torn into beef jerky, or taken certain medication recently, you have likely pulled out at least one tiny silica gel packet.
-After briefly wondering why your new backpack contained a warning-labeled squishy little pillow, you probably chucked it in the garbage with the rest of the packaging.
+If you’ve bought shoes, torn into beef jerky, or taken certain medication recently, you have likely handled at least one tiny silica gel packet.
+After briefly wondering why your new backpack contained a squishy little warning-labeled pillow, you probably chucked it into the garbage with the rest of the packaging.

-Yet those silica gel packets are as useful as they are ubiquitous, and you can give them a second, third, or fourth life instead of sending them directly to the landfill.
-But why are the tiny bags in so many products?
-And can you reuse them?
+Yet those little packets are as useful as they are ubiquitous, and you can find plenty of uses for silica gel around your home.
+It’s better to give them a second, third, or fourth life instead of sending them directly to the landfill.

-First, here’s a bit of background on the silicone dioxide-based packets.
+Before we get into alternative uses, it helps to understand why these silicone dioxide-based packets are in so many products.
 The jewelry-like silica gel beads are a desiccant, a category of materials used to keep products dry by attracting water to their surface (meaning they adsorb, not absorb, moisture).
-Their moisture-wicking power makes silica gel packets immensely appealing to manufacturers, preventing water damage in products in transit or sitting on store shelves.
+Their moisture-wicking power makes silica gel packets immensely appealing to manufacturers, preventing water damage to products in transit or sitting on store shelves.

-Although silica gel doesn’t grow on trees, the porous mineral does come from the ground.
+Although silica beads are not gems, the porous mineral does come from the ground.
 Silica is harvested through a “straightforward” mining process using open pits or dredging, according to Robert Goodin, a mineral commodity specialist with the US Geological Survey’s National Minerals Information Center.
-He says this usually removes vegetation and disturbs the ground’s top layer.
-He adds that “on occasion, explosive charges will be used to break apart the rock.”
+He says this usually removes vegetation and disturbs the ground’s top layer, and adds that explosive charges will occasionally be used to break apart the rock.

-“These little silica gel packets, they’re in everything but [use in desiccation is] actually a very small percentage of what this industrial sand is used for,” explained Goodin.
+“These little silica gel packets, they’re in everything, but [use in desiccation is] actually a very small percentage of what this industrial sand is used for,” Goodin explains.
 “It’s less than 1 percent of the eventual end use.”
 He estimates that over 60 percent of silica sand—similar to regular sand but with much more silica—goes to the oil and gas industry for fracking and other needs.
 Glass production uses up another roughly 10 percent.

-“Recently, [the US has] been the top producer, a major exporter and self-sustaining in a lot of these end-uses for silica, so we have a strong silica—or industrial sand—mining industry” in this country,” said Goodin.
+“Recently, [the US has] been the top producer, a major exporter and self-sustaining in a lot of these end-uses for silica, so we have a strong silica—or industrial sand—mining industry” in this country,” Goodin says.

-“Overall it seems that when they do not contain cobalt chloride, silica gel packets are relatively safe to use,” said Baechler.
-Nevertheless, you should avoid reusing these packets for any food-adjacent uses just in case.
+“Overall it seems that when they do not contain cobalt chloride, silica gel packets are relatively safe to use,” Baechler says.
+Nevertheless, you should avoid reusing these packets for any food-adjacent uses, just in case.